King-KumarJI/Habit_tracker/README.md

 # Habit_tracker
-online website to track the habit , with focus mode and database to store the progress and the user data
+online website to track the habit , with focus mode and database to store the progress and the user data and ollama support